expipiplus1/update-nix-fetchgit/README.md

 # Building from source

-The recommended way to build this program from source for development purposes is to download run `nix-shell` in the top-level source directory and then run `cabal build`.
+The recommended way to build this program from source for development purposes is to download and run `nix-shell` in the top-level source directory and then run `cabal build`.

 # More documentation